 Martin Luther was certainly correct to keep his finger on Romans 1:16-17 as the place where the gates of heaven open up and adorn sinners with the grace of righteousness which grants us entrance into the everlasting kingdom of God.

 It is unfortunate that people officially qualified to speak are not silencing clerics who espouse dangerous speculations which confuse people, and lead them away from knowing the clarity of the gospel.
 I am sorry that I need to speak so forcefully to this, but we have a deafening silence not just from those who hold the keys of the kingdom, but from the theologians who ought to know better.
 I here offer a challenge to a growing belief in our day which says that we can have a reasonable hope that all mankind is ultimately going to be redeemed and glorified in the blessed eschaton.
 The challenge I give is very simple, since it consists in a mere appeal to the authority of our Lord Jesus Christ.
-In turn, I also open myself to be challenged on this, since if I am wrong, I’d like to know I’m wrong.
+In turn, I also open myself to be challenged on this since, if I am wrong, I’d like to know I’m wrong (and how I’m wrong).
 If all of us are out to serve and know the Truth, then putting ourselves out there to proclaim the Truth and/or receive correction so that we might thereafter know the Truth is the modus operandi.